AhmadTaheri2021/Federated-Deep-Learning/README.md

 ##### *The ‘Client_side’ module:*
 The module “*Client_side*” contains the following functions: function 'Communication()' simulates the process of sending local model to server and receiving global model from server. 'local_fit()' function retrains global model to create a local model.
 And also, functions 'Pre_comm()' and 'Post_comm()' would be launched before sending local model to server and after receiving global model, respectively.
 ##### *The ‘Data_Preprocessing’ module:*
-The module “*Data_Preprocessing*” contains three functions such as:  'load_detaset()' loads dataset and splits to train and test parts.
+The module “*Data_Preprocessing*” contains three functions such as:  'load_dataset()' loads dataset and splits to train and test parts.
 'Scaling_data()' is utilized to scale uploaded dataset.
 'Data_partitioning()' is used to prepare distributed dataset.
 ##### *The ‘Main’ module:*
 The module “*Main*” involves the main loop of process.